-Preauthorization and precertification
+Preauthorization and Precertification

-To be eligible to receive these enhanced mental health and substance abuse benefits you must follow your treatment plan and all of our authorization processes.
+To be eligible to receive these enhanced mental health and substance abuse benefits you must obtain a treatment plan and follow all of the following network authorization processes:

 These include:

 - Precertification to establish the medical necessity of your stay in a hospital, residential treatment center or other facility.
 Please see page 13 for information on how to precertify your care.
 If you do not precertify your stay, we will reduce our benefits by \$500. - Preauthorization to establish the medical necessity for all levels of outpatient or office care by your physician or other covered provider.
 Please see pages 13 and 14 for information on how to preauthorize your care.
 If you do not preauthorize your care within two business days of the first visit, we will reduce any available benefits by 50%. - Review of continuing treatment to establish the medical necessity of your continuing treatment for all levels of outpatient or office care.
 Please see page 14, for information on how to get review of continuing treatment.
 If you do not get your continuing treatment reviewed or you do not follow your treatment plan, we will reduce any available benefits by 50%.